Graduate Studies in Sociology at Boston College

 Another major advantage of graduate studies at Boston College is the high quality of students drawn to our program.
 Our graduate program has a social justice theme that attracts students who are as passionate about changing the world as they are about academic excellence.

 Our faculty and graduate students have wide-ranging interests, but we have particularly strong concentrations of expertise in the areas of: Aging and the Life Course; Environmental Sociology; Family and Carework; Gender; Global and Transnational Sociology; and Race.
 Our faculty clusters page provides a sense of our leading concentrations of faculty interest and expertise.

 Two additional aspects of our graduate program include our Departmental Seminar Series--an ongoing forum for exposing students and faculty to cutting-edge research and writing in the social sciences--and our Distinguished Visiting Scholars Series.
 The Visiting Scholar Series brings leading sociological scholars to the Boston College campus for an intensive period of residency, providing a unique opportunity for graduate students to dialogue and develop relations with a wide variety of important sociologists.

-Sociology grad student Amanda Freeman has written three articles on women and poverty in the U.S. for the Newsweek Women in the World website.
-(See The Face of American Poverty Today and Life on the Brink.)
+Sociology grad student Amanda Freeman has written six articles on women and poverty in the U.S. for the Newsweek Women in the World website.
+(See The Face of American Poverty Today and Life on the Brink for examples.)